Fuzail-khan/Popular-Movies-Stage-1/README.md

 # Popular-Movie-Stage1

+An API Key from TheMovieDB service is needed to use this application, please refer to the official api FAQ here: https://www.themoviedb.org/faq/api

+Insert your API Key in the Class: Network.java

 ## Project Overview
    Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project, I build an app  to allow users to discover the most popular movies playing.
 We will split the development of this app in two stages.
 First, let's talk about stage 1.